Grocery Website overhaul

 Design Challenge

-1) Design a website scheme adaptable to all subsidiary brands and content types
+1) Design a web structure adaptable to subsidiary sites

 Responsibilities